syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/How-to.md

 ## Customize the font for input view

-You can customize the font for the input view used inside SfTextInputLayout using thier customizing properties.
+You can customize the font for the input view inside SfTextInputLayout using its properties.

 * [Entry](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.entry?view=xamarin-forms#properties)